Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 - Studies that will help guide public policy bring together a broad array of specialties.

-### There will probably not be a programming exercise with this topic area
+#### Note: There will not be a programming exercise with this topic area